 components were supplied by Westinghouse and once again, BLH failed to

 offer the AS16 with dynamic braking.
 Why the company elected to

-preclude this option is a mystery
+preclude this option has always remained a mystery

 considering the benefits it offered, particularly in heavy freight/drag